rdgarce/DDPG-design-for-lane-keeping-in-TORCS-Environment/README.md

 My absolutely first repository on github!

 This repository contains my bachelor's degree thesis project: Designing a DDPG algorithm for approaching the lane keeping problem in the autonomous ground vehicle driving.

-I used Python with keras and tensorflow for working with neural networks and TORCS as the environment in which the experiment took place.
+## Pre-requisites
+- Python with Keras and Tensorflow
+- TORCS game with SCR patch

 ## Structure
 The work is structured as follows.